AVSLab/basilisk/docs/source/Quick-Start/makingModules/makingModules-3.rst

 Creating the Documentation Page
 -------------------------------
 Each module should have a plain text RST file in the module folder, along with the ``*.h``, ``*.cpp`` and ``*.i`` files.
 This documentation file should provide a description of what the module does, have a table of the input and output messages used, and provide a user guide.
-See :ref:`fswModuleTemplate` for a sample RST module description file that contains a lot of information on how to document a module.
+See :ref:`cModuleTemplate` for a sample RST module description file that contains a lot of information on how to document a module.

 Testing the Documentation
 -------------------------